A Disambiguation Page of Me

 Three Stanford departments I’ve been affiliated with:

 - Computer Science Department (email@example.com)

 I studied Psycholinguistics from Phillip Wolff in Emory University with a degree in Psychology (focusing on cognitive science and neuroscience / animal behavior).

-I’m currently a second year Symbolic Systems master student at Stanford University.
-My main area is Natural Language Processing, but I work in other areas such as deep reinforcement learning, applied machine learning, information theory as well.
+I earned my master of science degree from Symbolic Systems Program at Stanford University.
+My main area of focus is Natural Language Processing, but I work in other areas such as deep reinforcement learning, applied machine learning, information theory as well.

 - 2017 Spring: CS224S Spoken Language Processing